-If you don't understand that, you'll have difficulty understanding law and grace.
+If you don't understand that, you'll have difficulty understanding the difference between law and grace.

-God, through Moses, addressed Himself to a particular people in a particular cultural situation at a particular time in history for a particular purpose under particular Jewish Laws which went out of force the moment Jesus died on the Cross.
+God, through Moses, addressed Himself to a particular people in a particular cultural situation at a particular time in history for a particular purpose in a particular land under particular Jewish Laws which went out of force the moment Jesus died on the Cross.

 The Law was in effect from the time God gave it to Moses on Mt.
 Sinai, around 1450 BC until Jesus died on the Cross, around AD 30.
-When Jesus died on the Cross, even the Jews who did not believe in Him knew that something had changed because the veil of the temple, which separated the Holy of Holies, was torn from top to bottom.
+When Jesus died on the Cross, even the Jews who did not believe in Him knew things had radically changed because the veil of the temple, which shielded the Holy of Holies, was torn from top to bottom.

 "And behold, the veil of the temple was rent in twain [torn in two pieces] from the top to the bottom; and the earth did quake, and the rocks rent [were torn].
 Matthew 27:51.

 As we noted above, Leviticus is not addressed to people who lived before the Law, Deuteronomy 5:3, and it is not addressed to people who live after the Law ended.